 “What is that?”
 Lightsong asked.

 “I don’t know,” the man said.
-“I awoke, and it was like that.”
+“I woke up, and it was like that.”

 “Is that so?”
 Lightsong said flatly.
 “And I’m to believe that you had nothing else to do with this?
 That you weren’t working with the intruder, and helped cause your friend’s death?”